Skip to main content

 Improving renewal outcomes: As profitability and capacity begin to return in the Australian property insurance market, we expect further easing of premium increases and more consistent coverage terms for the rest of the year.
 To be best positioned to achieve favourable renewal outcomes, it’s important for insureds to demonstrate risk quality, a proactive approach to reducing risk and associated capital spend, and lessons learnt following a loss.

-For more detail on the property insurance market and other types of insurance – liability, financial and professional lines, cyber, construction and more – check out our full report.
+For more details and pricing trends on liability insurance or other types of insurance – property, cyber, financial and professional liability, construction and more – check out our full report.

 LCPA 23/422